Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2017 Winner

-Dr. Catherine Peña works in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
-Her research investigates the effects of early life stress on genome-wide transcriptional and epigenetic changes within regions of the brain implicated in depression-like behavior.
+At the time of the award, Dr. Peña worked in the Department of Neuroscience at the Icahn School of Medicine at Mount Sinai (ISMMS).
+Her research investigated the effects of early life stress on genome-wide transcriptional and epigenetic changes within regions of the brain implicated in depression-like behavior.
 Dr. Peña established a translationally relevant, “two-hit” stress paradigm in mice.
-In work recently published in Science, she provided new evidence of sensitive windows for development of emotion regulation, and identified a novel molecular mechanism underlying the heightened risk for depression resulting from early life stress.
-Dr. Pena is currently a Postdoctoral Fellow in the laboratory of Dr. Eric Nestler, Dean for Academic and Scientific Affairs, Director of The Friedman Brain Institute and Nash Family Professor of Neuroscience at the ISMMS.
+In work recently published in science, she provided new evidence of sensitive windows for development of emotion regulation and identified a novel molecular mechanism underlying the heightened risk for depression resulting from early life stress.

 Zoi Karoulia